asenyk/ToDoList/task.md

 3. Add css minification and css maping.

 # TO DO MAIN PAGE
-1. Using less and Twitter Boostrap style ToDo application mock
+1. Using less and Twitter Boostrap style
- - input field for adding new ToDo items
+ - input field for adding new
- - list of current ToDo items
+ - list of current
- - checkboxes near each ToDo items for marking item as done
+ - checkboxes near each